 From time to time, most owners will need to put their dog in a safe, secure place while they host guests, clean the house, or complete complicated projects (you don’t want your pooch running through the room when you’re trying to decipher IKEA instructions and put together your new bookshelf!).

 Outdoor dog kennels are perfect for these times, and they’ll give your dog more room than a typical crate will.
 They also give your dog a wide range of sights and smells to safely enjoy outside.

 Outdoor Kennels Are Often a Better Option than Crates

-That said, most dogs would surely rather hang out in a spacious outdoor kennel than they would in the relatively confined space a crate provides.
+That said, most dogs would surely rather hang out in a spacious outdoor kennel for extended periods of time than sit in the relatively confined space a crate provides.

 Outdoor Kennels Don’t Force Your Dog to “Hold It” All Day

 Adult dogs can usually go 6 to 10 hours between bathroom breaks without difficulty, but there are still going to be times when your pup drinks a little more water than usual.
 This may cause your dog to end up doing the pee-pee dance for a few hours while waiting for you to return and let him go outside.
 He may even have an accident, causing anxiety and a yucky mess for your to tend to upon arriving home.

 But an outdoor kennel will allow him to tinkle (or poop, as the case may be) at his leisure, which will keep him more comfortable while you’re away.